taatuut/wevliegen/README.md

 # Prep

-Export the connection uris for both Weaviate and MongoDB to system variables `weaviate_uri` and `atlas_uri`.
+Export the connection uris for both Weaviate and MongoDB to system variables `WEAVIATE_URI` and `ATLAS_URI`.
 Example for MongoDB Atlas, do simialr for Weaviate.

-On MacOS, Linux `export atlas_uri=mongodb+srv://something:secret@some.place.mongodb.net/database`
+On MacOS, Linux `export ATLAS_URI=mongodb+srv://something:secret@some.place.mongodb.net/database`

-On Windows `set atlas_uri=mongodb+srv://something:secret@some.place.mongodb.net/database`
+On Windows `set ATLAS_URI=mongodb+srv://something:secret@some.place.mongodb.net/database`

 ## Weaviate